-In a previous, very geeky article, we had a look at the controls of an EQ, as well as the most common filter types and shapes.
+In a previous article, we had a look at the controls of an EQ, as well as the most common filter types and shapes.

-Now we can get into some tips on getting the most out of your EQ plugins.
-Most plugin equalizers provide a variety of features that are time-saving for both finding problem frequencies and navigating the often cluttered screen of your EQ.
+Now we can get into some tips for getting the most out of your EQ plugins.
+Most plugin equalizers provide a variety of features that are time-saving for both finding problem frequencies and navigating the often cluttered user interface of your EQ.
 This article will describe many common EQs and the shortcuts that make them so valuable and easy to use.